SharePoint Online outage on

 Status.io

-A key feature of Status.io is their global infrastructure.
-It ensures that your status page is always available, even if there’s a major internet outage in any part of the world.
+A key feature of Status.io is its global infrastructure.
+It ensures that your status page is always available.
+If there’s a major internet outage, Status.io keeps your page up.

 The platform also prioritizes security.
-From SSL encryption to DDoS protection, Status.io ensures that your data and your status page remain secure from threats.
+Status.io ensures that your data and your status page remain secure from threats.
+Some features include SSL encryption to DDoS protection.
 Other functions include API access for developers (including public status), displaying uptime metrics, and offering various third-party integrations such as Librato, New Relic, and Twitter

-Additionally, Status.io offers a simple and customizable dashboard that allows businesses to manage and display the status of their services.
+Additionally, Status.io offers a simple and customizable.
+This allows businesses to manage and display the status of their services.
 They have 3 plans, Basic, Standard, and Plus plans, but no free version.
 Private status pages are available on their Plus plan starting at $349 per month.

 Clients: Docker, Yahoo, Let’s Encrypt.